HackLinux/e8/readme.md

 ## Why?
 Why?
 Why?

 ### Why E8?

+The goal of the entire project is not to have something that can run as soon as possible; we already have things that can run well, and I don't want to compete.

+I do have a question in my mind.

+The designed mechanisms and principles for a working computer (including the architecture, the OS, the tool chain for building running programs) often seems simple and straight-forward at a very high level, yet real working systems are often extremely clunky and complicated.
+On these systems, it is very hard to even play with some simple research ideas.
+Even if you know how it works at a high level, it is often hard to tell how it really works.

+I often feel very uncomfortable about this situation.
+Does it have to be that complicated?
+Given that we already learned the lessons on designing ISAs, OSs and compilers, and also lessons on good software engineering, if we have the chance to design the ISA and the OS from a clean slate, can we build a working (though simulated) computer stack that is just simple?
+Can we build an operating system where its source code is very well modularized?
+Can we have a working simulated virtual machine where every piece of code is easily comprehensible and every experiment is easily repeatable?

-Why not x86 or ARM or simply MIPS?
+### Why not x86 or ARM or simply MIPS?
 Why not JVM, LuaVM, LLVM byte code?

-I want an architecture that I can reason about the complexity of a program by simply counting cycles. x86 and ARM are too complicated.
+To have repeatable experiment results, I would like an architecture that I can reason about the complexity of a program by simply counting cycles. x86 and ARM are too complicated.
 E8 is actually very similar to MIPS, but slightly different and simpler in my opinion.
 Other language VMs have too many handy but high-level features